 Loose trousers were my go-to last time with Ted, particularly at the end of my pregnancy when it got hot and I got massive (see pic below, of the two Polaroids – the one on the left was taken two days before he finally arrived).
 I had a couple of pairs of baggy pants from H&M and a black cotton beachwear pair from Marks and Spencer which I still love.

 Anything with an elasticated waist to go under the bump, that doesn’t look like it was bought from those brochures you get in Sunday supplements is a winner.
 ‘Posh jogger’ type trousers are ideal.

 It’s advised that pregnant ladies ditch underwired bras early on.
 My boobs aren’t huge even in pregnancy (even if they feel it right now) so I got away with wearing some really comfy and soft bra top type things I bought for a few quid from Primark.
 If you’re a larger-chested babe then you might need to look at other options.

 I found it very difficult to find any nice non-frumpy maternity swimwear that doesn’t cost a fortune.
 In the end I got a decent and cheap one at George at Asda, which is worth a look.

-My feet swelled a lot when pregnant with Ted, and during a May heatwave just before he was born I could wear only flip-flops and some wide-fit sandals from New Look.
+My feet swelled a lot when pregnant with Ted.
+During a May heatwave just before he was born, I could wear only flip-flops and some wide-fit sandals from New Look.
 Worth bearing in mind: wide fit shoes could become your friend.

 Thanks for reading, and bye for now x